Logo

 Crypto Millionaires And Fintech Trailblazers

-Disenchanted with traditional classrooms, he redirected youthful energy toward entrepreneurship.
-Introduced to Bitcoin in 2011, he invested a modest family gift when prices sat near the low double digits.
+Disillusioned with traditional classrooms, Erik Finman redirected youthful energy toward entrepreneurship.
+Introduced to Bitcoin in 2011, he invested a modest family gift when BTC was trading in a low, early range.

 Roger Ver: Evangelizing Open Networks and CEX Alternatives